dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/areas.md

 ### _ViewImports.cshtml

-In its standard location */Views/_ViewImports.cshtml* does not apply to areas.
-To use common [tag helpers](xref:mvc/views/tag-helpers/intro), `@using` or `@inject` in your area, ensure a proper *_ViewImports.cshtml* file [applies to your area views](xref:/mvc/views/layout#importing-shared-directives).
-If you want the same behavior in all your views, just move */Views/_ViewImports.cshtml* to application root.
+In its standard location, */Views/_ViewImports.cshtml* doesn't apply to areas.
+To use common [Tag Helpers](xref:mvc/views/tag-helpers/intro), `@using`, or `@inject` in your area, ensure a proper *_ViewImports.cshtml* file [applies to your area views](xref:/mvc/views/layout#importing-shared-directives).
+If you want the same behavior in all your views, move */Views/_ViewImports.cshtml* to the application root.

 <a name="rename"></a>